Refefer/fastxml/README.md

 TODO
 ===

-1. I'm currently estimating the leaf classifiers with the label mean and setting margin to the maximum radius of a sample in that set (ie. Hard Margin SVDD).
-This works reasonably well for tail labels with few examples (~5-10 examples), however for head classes the hard margin starts to include _everything_, a problem for boosting tail labels.

- - Is there a better way to learn this?

-2. Run all the standard benchmark datasets against it.
+1. Run all the standard benchmark datasets against it.

-3. Refactor.
+2. Refactor.
 Most of the effort has been spent on speed and it needs to be cleaned up.